Activeren huidige locatie

 At the heart of Dupont Circle lies Cafe Citron, a lively Latin nightclub and bar.
 Be prepared to get blown away by the infectious Euro techno music, salsa dancing, and extensive drinks and food menu that includes unbeatable mojitos and spicy Caribbean wings.
 Mingle with an enthusiastic international crowd and dance the night away at one of DC's most frequented dance clubs.
 Don't forget to join in on I Love Salsa Wednesdays, when free salsa dance lessons are offered.

 Eden perhaps makes time travel possible with its futuristic clubbing experience and decor, with three different themed levels.
 People also have the chance to dance beneath the stars on Eden's beautifully decorated and arranged rooftop space.
 The service is top quality, regardless of how busy it gets, visitors will have the benefit of being every staff member's top priority.
-Special VIP and guest list services are also available, contact Eden for more details.
+Special VIP and guest list services are also available.

 Although its physical location makes Tropicalia easy to walk past, its reputation ensures that people search for the staircase beside the subway that leads to this entertaining space.
 There is none of the dinginess you would normally associate with a basement space; on the contrary, you will find psychedelic lights in pretty much any color you can think of.
 Situated in the U Street Corridor, this dance hall attempts to bring some Brazilian flavor to the U Street Corridor of Washington, DC.
 The DJ ensures that you groove to the Brazilian beats on the dance floor, but there's more to come; you can also catch live Brazilian bands on Sunday nights.